chaseruskin/orbit/docs/src/topic/projects.md

 ## Names

-A project's name is a human-readable identifier given to an project so users can easily remember and locate packages of interest.
+A project's name is a human-readable identifier given to a project so users can easily remember and locate packages of interest.

 ```
 gates
 ```

-A project's _specification_, more commonly called a _spec_, is the full resolved name of an project.
+A project's _specification_, more commonly called a _spec_, is the full resolved name of a project.
 The spec involves the project's name, uuid, and version.
 A complete spec looks like the following:

 ```
 gates+8ah2qa261k8wgv55sd1qq17w9:1.0.0